 Knotting a t-shirt or tank gives it a more fitted look which can be flattering and change the look of your everyday staple tee.
 I love a slouchy tee or tank that hangs a bit off the shoulder and lets a bralette peek out.
 Tying a knot in your t-shirt can give the impression your outfit is a bit “more” than just a throw-on-and-go look.

 Half the battle is finding the right tee or tank.
-I generally like to find a longer top (a swing fit is ideal), or I’ll size up one size above my usual in a standard fit tee.
+I generally like to find a longer top (a swing fit like this is ideal), or I’ll size up one size above my usual in a standard fit tee.
 This gives the top enough slack so you can tie the knot without it becoming a crop top.

 Here are some tops from my own closet that I like to knot: